samc5/BUDining/README.md

 ## Features
 - Users can select dietary restrictions and allergens to avoid
-- The site returns the daily menu at Warren, West, Marciano, and Granby Dining Halls (sorry Fenway users)
+- The site returns the daily menu at Warren, West, and Marciano dining halls (sorry Fenway users)
 - Daily menu data is stored on Firebase
 - Click on menu items to view its ingredient list